adscorp100/mdhomecarebuild/src/content/services/behaviour-support.md

 - **Increased Community Access**: Enabling greater participation in community activities
 - **Preventing Placement Breakdown**: Stabilizing living arrangements through effective support

-### Types of Behaviour Support We Provide

-Our behaviour support practitioners address a wide range of needs:

-- **Early Intervention**: Addressing emerging behaviours before they become entrenched
-- **Complex Behaviour Support**: For individuals with significant or long-standing challenges
-- **Interim Response**: Short-term strategies during assessment and plan development
-- **Comprehensive Planning**: Detailed assessment and intervention for ongoing support
-- **Restrictive Practice Authorization**: When required, following all regulatory requirements
-- **Transition Support**: Specialized strategies for major life transitions
-- **Trauma-Informed Approaches**: Recognizing and addressing the impact of past trauma

-### Funding Options for {suburb} Residents
+## NDIS Funding for Behaviour Support {suburb}

-Our behaviour support services can be accessed through various funding options available to {suburb} residents:
+Our **behaviour support services** can be accessed through NDIS funding by {suburb} residents:

-- **NDIS**: Under Capacity Building - Improved Relationships or Improved Daily Living
+- **Capacity Building - Improved Relationships**: For behaviour support development
+- **Improved Daily Living**: For assessments, planning and skill development
 - **Specialist Support Coordination**: For complex support needs requiring intensive coordination
-- **School/Education Funding**: For school-based behaviour support
+- **Core Supports**: For implementation of behaviour support strategies

-- **Private Payment**: Self-funded options with flexible payment plans
+We help participants understand how to include **behaviour support** in their NDIS plans and make the most of their funding.

-## Why Choose Our Behaviour Support Services in {suburb}
+## Why Choose Our Behaviour Support Services

 Our services stand out in {suburb} because we offer:

-- **Qualified Practitioners**: All behaviour support practitioners meet NDIS Quality and Safeguards Commission requirements
+- **Qualified NDIS Behaviour Support Practitioners**: Meeting all regulatory requirements
 - **Specialized Expertise**: Experience with diverse disabilities and complex behaviour profiles
 - **Timely Response**: Prompt assessment and intervention for emerging situations
 - **Culturally Responsive Practice**: Respect for cultural diversity and preferences